mlsmithHPU/HelloV2/README.md

 # README
-# Ruby on Rails Tutorial - part 3
+# Ruby on Rails Tutorial - part 3 Test
 ## "hello, world!"
 This is the first application.